lukas-vincenc/looking_glass_display_simulator/README.md

 with holographic display technology like Looking Glass Displays for example.

+# Install from Blender Extension Store

+1. Open Blender
+2. `Edit` > `Preferences`
+3. Select `Get Extensions` in the left sidebar
+4. Search for `"Looking Glass Display Simulator"`
+5. Press `"Install"`

+The extension should now be ready-to-use.
+New tabs should appear in the right-hand side of the main window.
+If nothing happened, make sure the checkbox is checked next to the add-on name in the add-ons list.

 # Manual Installation

 1. Download this repository as a ZIP file